hbctraining/scRNA-seq/lessons/07_SC_clustering_cells_SCT.md

 load("data/seurat_integrated.RData")
 ```

+***

-Using this new R object we will continue with the UMAP method and the 0.8 resolution to check the quality control metrics and known markers for anticipated cell types.
+We will now continue with the UMAP method and the 0.8 resolution to check the quality control metrics and known markers for anticipated cell types.
 Plot the UMAP again to make sure your image now matches what you see in the lesson:

 ```r
 # Assign identity of clusters